Collection of FAQs for Service and Support about Video IT Products (3rd party storage devices):

-Why does the customer have to confirm to technical support that something is wrong with the IT Product?
+Why does the customer have to confirm to the Central Technical Support team that something is wrong with the IT Product?
 The customer can also do that himself.
 This way of working is only creating a delay.

 This way of working does not create any delays in the process if the required information is already provided when the issue is reported the first time.
 The information is needed to clearly identify the failed part, which in turn then allows fixing the reported issue with the first attempt.
 It helps to avoid sending out the wrong part(s), analyzing the issue repeatedly etc. Thus, in the end, it saves time and money.

 Why does the customer have to register his product?

 All current NetApp and DIVAR IP systems are coming with a Next Business Day Hardware Parts Replacement Service Level Agreement.
 The IT Partners don't have any insight where the Bosch systems are installed.
 To stick to the agreed Service Level the IT Partners need to plan for replacement parts stock and for field engineer resources somewhere close to the installation site.
 The planning of the IT Partners is based on the provided registration information.
 If a system is not registered in case of failure the warranty of the system is not affected but the Service Level.
 This means, Bosch STS and the respective IT Partner will handle a reported issue but the resolution time, e.g. delivering a replacement part, will be delayed.

 Will my system be supported if it is “In Warranty” but has not yet been registered?

 The system will be supported whether or not it has been registered upfront.
 A valid registration at the point in time of the failure enables the IT Partner to keep the Next Business Day Service Level.
 Registration requests provided once the system already encountered a failure will influence the Service Level, i.e. customer will face delays in receiving a replacement part, but will not affect the warranty of the system.
 Please note: registering a system is not a fast process but will take several weeks to take effect.